 On average, however, a six-month-old puppy will happily eat three cups of food daily.

-With male goldens’ larger body structure and heavier weight, they require more daily calories, and may consume up to four cups of food every day.
+With male goldens’ larger body structure and heavier weight, they require more daily calories, and may consume up to four or five cups of food every day.

 When a puppy reaches that six-month milestone, they should begin to eat two meals each day: a morning meal and an evening meal.